usathyan/Couture/USER_MANUAL.md

 ### Procurement Questions

+**Q: Why do procurement requests need approval now?**
+A: This gives managers control over final pricing, allows adding transportation costs, and ensures quality control before sarees go on sale.

+**Q: How long does procurement approval take?**
+A: Most requests are reviewed within 1-2 business days.

-**Q: What if the exchange rate changes during the day?**
+**Q: What if my procurement request is rejected?**
-A: The system uses the rate set for that day.
-Small variations are normal in business.
+A: Review the reason, discuss with your manager, and resubmit with corrections if appropriate.

-**Q: Can I change the markup percentage for each saree?**
+**Q: Can managers change my markup percentage?**
-A: Yes, you can set a custom markup when recording the purchase, or use the default 20%.
+A: Yes, managers can adjust markup during approval based on saree quality and market conditions.

+**Q: What are "additional costs" that managers can add?**
+A: Transportation, insurance, handling fees, or other costs related to getting the saree ready for sale.

-**Q: What if I forget to record a purchase?**
+**Q: What if I forget to submit a purchase request?**
-A: Record it as soon as you remember.
+A: Submit it as soon as you remember.
 Include the actual purchase date in the description.

 ### Expense Questions